Linda Carty

 Linda Anita Carty (born 5 October 1958) is a Kittitian-American former schoolteacher who is on death row in Texas.
-In February 2002, she was sentenced to death for the abduction and murder in 2001 of 25-year-old Joana Rodriguez in order to steal Rodriguez's newborn son.
+In February 2002, she was sentenced to death for the abduction and murder in 2001 of 20-year-old Joana Rodriguez in order to steal Rodriguez's newborn son.
 Carty claimed she was framed by her co-defendants who were drug dealers because she had previously been an informant.

 Carty has appealed her conviction, with her most recent petition to the United States Supreme Court for a writ of certiorari being denied by the Supreme Court on November 13, 2018.

 Early life and education

-Born in St. Kitts to Anguillan parents, Carty holds British citizenship as St. Kitts was a British colony at the time of her birth.
-She emigrated to the United States in 1982 and is a United States citizen.
-She was previously a primary school teacher.
+Carty was born on the island of St. Kitts, Saint Christopher-Nevis-Anguilla (present-day, Saint Kitts and Nevis) to Anguillan parents, Carty holds British citizenship as St. Kitts was a British colony at the time of her birth.
+She emigrated to the United States in 1982.
 Carty studied pharmacology at the University of Houston.

 Drug informant

 In 1992, Carty was convicted of auto theft and impersonation of an FBI agent.
 She was sentenced to 10 years probation, on the condition she would work as a drug informant.
 While working as an informant, she provided information leading to two arrests.
 Her services ended when she was arrested on drug charges.

-However, in media interviews, Carty has claimed that she was recruited by a friend from the Houston Police Department and that her work for the Drug Enforcement Administration (DEA) helped land seizures of thousands of dollars worth of narcotics and led to the imprisonment of scores of dealers.
+However, in media interviews, Carty has claimed that she was recruited by a friend from the Houston Police Department and that her work for the Drug Enforcement Administration (DEA) helped land seizures of thousands of dollars' worth of narcotics and led to the imprisonment of scores of dealers.

 The crime

 According to the Texas Department of Criminal Justice:

-On May 16, 2001, Carty and three co-defendants invaded a home and kidnapped a 25-year-old female and her newborn son.
+On May 16, 2001, Carty and three co-defendants invaded a home and kidnapped a 20-year-old female and her newborn son.
 The victim subsequently died of suffocation, but the baby was found unharmed.